Worldwide Guide to Women in Leadership

 1915-17 De-facto Regent Imperatitsa Alexandra Fedorovna of the Russian Empire

-The Czarina was de-facto in charge of the government business during her husband, Zar/Emperor Nicolai’s time as commander-in-chief during World War I, but she obtained his endorsement of her decisions.
+The Tsarina was de-facto in charge of the government business during her husband, Zar/Emperor Nicolai’s time as commander-in-chief during World War I, but she obtained his endorsement of her decisions.
 In 1918 the whole family - including the four daughters and son were executed during the revolution.
 She was born as Princess Alix von Hessen und beim Rhein, mother of 4 daughters and a son, and lived (1872-1918).

 1916-30 Negiste Nagast Zawditu, Elect of God, Lion of the Tribe of Judah and Queen of Kings of Ethiopia